redhat-developer/odo/docs/website/docs/command-reference/build-images.md

 ```
 </details>

 ### Faking the image build
 You can also fake the image build by exporting `PODMAN_CMD=echo` or `DOCKER_CMD=echo` to your environment.
 Read [environment variables controlling `odo` behaviour](../overview/configure.md#environment-variables-controlling-odo-behavior) for more information.

+## Substituting variables

+The Devfile can define variables to make the Devfile parameterizable.
+The Devfile can define values for these variables, and you
+can override the values for variables from the command line when running `odo build-images`, using the `--var` and `--var-file` options.

+See [Substituting variables in `odo` dev](dev.md#substituting-variables) for more information.